OkaVatti/CTF-TOOLS/README.md

 - Tools
 	- Webshells
 		- Located in `Tools/SecLists/Web-Shells`.
 The tools themselves are provided by Kali Linux but aren't installed by default.
 They are basic ones that you could use on any exploitable application that matches.
+[Here's](https://www.kali.org/tools/seclists/) how to install them properly.

 - OpenBullet2
 	- This One's just a big one, you probably wont have to use it that often.
 Everything pertaining to this application can be found [here](https://github.com/openbullet/OpenBullet2).